origamitower/purr/design/idea/0000-modules.md

 That is, if, when compiling a program P, there's any module M for which one of its dependencies resolve to more than one module, then P cannot be compiled, and the ambiguity must be resolved first.

 Much of the source code in modern applications is not controlled by the programmer, and they may not even have access to the source code itself, so it's unreasonable to expect the programmer to modify the source code to resolve the ambiguity.
-Because of this, Origami uses external resolution rules.
+Because of this, Purr uses external resolution rules.

 Ambiguity resolution builds up on the idea of search spaces.
 A search space may contain ambiguous modules as long as the dependencies described in the source form resolve such ambiguity, and no ambiguous _linking_ happens.